 "Beauf" - Definition, French pronunciation

 The word "beauf" has two meanings.
-It refers to someone's brother-in-law in a very colloquial language (c'est mon beauf = it's my brother-in-law), and it also refers to someone who is not very distinguished, who lacks class or good manners.
-It is a rather pejorative term, not to be used in front of anyone.
+It refers to someone's brother-in-law in a very colloquial language (c'est mon beauf = that's my brother-in-law), and it also refers to someone who isn't very distinguished, who lacks class or good manners.
+It's a rather pejorative term, not to be used in front of just anyone.

-Note that this is a very subjective term, which depends on the person who will use it.
-For example, someone will be "redneck" in the eyes of one person, while he will be absolutely not in the eyes of another.
-In France, it can be quite frowned upon to refer to someone as a "beauf", it can make you look pretentious.
+Note that it's a very subjective term, depending on who's using it.
+For example, one person might consider someone to be a "beauf", while another might not.
+In France, it can be quite frowned upon to refer to someone as a beauf, as it can make you seem pretentious.

 No but what a beauf, he kisses his biceps!